Continental U.S. only.

 The vinyl comes in sheets with a peel-away backing.
 A protective sheet is used between the iron and the subject being pressed to avoid either side from the extreme heat that can burn or mark surfaces.
 The vinyl generally comes in rolls although it also may be purchased as sheets.
 Applying heat to the vinyl produces a permanent, colorfast bond.

 You are not limited to only solid colors with HTV.
 There are some cool vinyl patterns available like animal print and camouflage.
 Some are metallic and some are glittery making them great for Bling!
-This video shows you how easy it is to layer different aspects of a design to get a full-color image.
+Youtube has many videos showing how easy it is to layer different aspects of a design to get a full-color image.

 There are many brands of HTV available, and there are differences between them, so it’s key to know and follow the instructions that come with them.
 You will soon figure out which ones you prefer.
 Each vinyl you select will state the exact heat and pressing time required.
 It is useful to familiarize yourself with your stock to avoid waste.